LeadershipOctober 18, 2022

 Woman with short hair leading a business meeting while others listen to her speak and inspire her team

-A transformational leader is a person who inspires others to do their best.
+A transformative leader is a person who inspires others to do their best.

 Transformative Leadership is Democratic Leadership

-Democratic or participatory leadership encourages widespread inolvement in decisions that affect the group.
-This is in contrast to an environment which asks that individuals follow orders and keep their head down.
-When team members know their voice will be heard they are more likely to use it.
-Transformative leadership puts an emphasis on collective growth which is driven by, and benefits, the organization as a whole.
+Democratic or participatory leadership encourages widespread involvement in decisions that affect the group.
+This is in contrast to an environment that asks that individuals follow orders and keep their heads down.
+When team members know their voice will be heard, they are more likely to use it.
+Transformative leadership puts an emphasis on collective growth, which is driven by and benefits, the organization as a whole.
 This recognizes that individuals at every level have valuable skills and perspectives that do not trump those of management.

-Is transformational leadership the same as transactional leadership?
+Is transformative leadership the same as transactional leadership?

 Transactional leadership is a style of leadership that focuses on giving employees promotions, raises in pay, and other material rewards for their work.
 This differs from transformative leadership, which focuses on motivating employees by helping them see the value of their work and giving them opportunities to develop skills.